 Research sustainable heat sources for heat networks in Bruges

-The Bruges Climate Plan 2030 was approved by the municipal executive and the city council in February 2022 with the aim of emitting at least 49% less CO2 by 2030, as an intermediate step towards making Bruges a climate-neutral city by 2050.
+The Bruges Climate Plan 2030 was approved by the College and City Council in February 2022 with the goal of emitting at least 49% less CO2 by 2030, as an intermediate step towards making Bruges a climate neutral city by 2050.
 The climate plan lists more than 200 actions, spread over 7 bridges.
-One of these actions is as follows: Search for additional green heat sources (high and low temperature).
+One of these actions reads as follows: Search for additional green heat sources (high and low temperature).

 Client